-6.7As in other valleys that do consist predominantly of down, the valley bottom is (Fig. 2) by a grassy track and the cover is probably more neutral grassland.
-The Access Inspectors' Handbook, however, states that "down" is not exclusively made up of calcareous grassland."
+6.8As in other valleys that consist predominantly of down, the valley bottoms are covered by more neutral grassland and contain grassy tracks.
+They remain, however, predominantly unimproved.
+The Access Inspectors' Handbook, states that "down" is not exclusively made up of calcareous grassland."
 (AIH 2004, Annexe 5.4.7.1 supplementary note 3) and also that "For the purposes of mapping land as "down", the important issue is to have sufficient evidence to be able to distinguish the difference between semi-improved grassland and unimproved calcareous/neutral/acid grasslands on a chalk or limestone geology."

-6.8The site is part of a Countryside Stewardship (Chalk and Limestone, 2002) agreement (see Fig.4).
+6.9The site is part of a Countryside Stewardship (Chalk and Limestone, 2002) agreement (see Fig.6).
 This suggests that the cover is likely to be more akin to unimproved than improved calcareous grassland, because the specific objectives for these agreements include: conserve grassland and archaeological sites by adjusting grazing or scrub control; return cultivated areas to downland, especially where linked to existing grassland or to protect archaeology; create new access to open downland (Short 1999).

-6.9We therefore consider that the cover is correctly classified as predominantly unimproved grassland.
+6.10We therefore consider that the cover in the valleys is correctly classified as predominantly unimproved grassland.